tijuks/artifact-attestations-opa-provider/README.md

 1. How OPA Gatekeeper authenticates the OPA External Data Provider.
 This is done via regular TLS certificates, but they must be created and made available to the services.
-1. If private OPI registries are used, the authentication must be configured.
+1. If private OCI registries are used, the authentication must be configured.
 1. Determine if you are executing within GitHub Enterprise with a `ghe.com` subdomain.